astitvabhate/To-do-List/README.md

 # To-do-List

-using HTML, CSS, JavaScript
-is a user-friendly web app for creating, completing, and deleting tasks, which helps to boost productivity.
+It is a user-friendly web app for creating, completing, and deleting tasks, which helps to boost productivity.